MicrosoftDocs/OData-docs/Odata-docs/changelog/extensions-1x.md

 # OData Extensions changelog

+## Client Extensions 1.0.1 Release

+This release relaxes the version upper bound on the dependencies so the extensions can be used in .NetCore 3 projects.

+There are separate packages for OData [V3](https://www.nuget.org/packages/Microsoft.OData.Extensions.V3Client/) and [V4](https://www.nuget.org/packages/Microsoft.OData.Extensions.Client/) clients.

 ## Migration Extensions 1.0.2 Release

 This release fixes a bug in request/response body translation (between OData V3 and V4) where the extension fails to replace the body with the translated one.